Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 3. what is the difference between a femoral hernia and an inguinal hernia?

 Both types of hernia occur in the groin area and are therefore easily confused.
-The inguinal hernia occurs directly in the groin and is very common in men, but rather rare in women.
+An inguinal hernia develops directly in the groin and is very common in men, but rather rare in women.

-The femoral hernia occurs below the groin on the thigh and primarily affects women.
-Inguinal hernias often manifest as a pulling pain with a bulge in the groin, while femoral hernias are more likely to cause deeper pain in the thigh.
+A femoral hernia occurs below the groin on the upper thigh and primarily affects women.
+An inguinal hernia often manifests as a pulling pain with a bulge in the groin, whereas a femoral hernia can lead to deeper pain in the thigh.

 The decisive factor is that both hernias should be operated on, as both have a risk of incarceration.
 The surgical techniques are similar.
 Your doctor can determine which hernia is involved during an examination.
 Sometimes an inguinal and femoral hernia coexist (especially in older patients).